Jasonngyt/A-Helping-Paw/README.md

 ## Project Skeleton
 ### Existing Features
-Layout of the homepage is kept simple and user friendly.
-Important information will standout due to the plain layout.
+The Design and CSS of the webpage is created using Bootstrap Starter Template, <a href = "https://startbootstrap.com/themes/grayscale/">Grayscale.</a><br>
 3 main informations are displayed on the Home page.
 1) About Us - This give user on the background of the website.
 2) 4 Reasons to Adopt a Pet Than Buy One -  This educate user on the benefit of adopting a pet than buying them from store.
 3) Things to Think About Before You Decide to Adopt - This prepare user on the consideration factor before any pet adoption.

 In the homepage, users are able to search for the pet that they wish to adopt.There is a text box for customers to enter the type of pet that they wish to adopt.
 The search button will trigger the search and list out all the pets that match that Pet Category.
 The following details such as Pet Name, Category, Gender, Color, Age and Description  will be displayed in Search Result.
 The contact person and contact information such as email and number in another collection will also be displayed.
 The 2 collections in MongoDB are linked by User ID.

 Shelter Home and Pet Owners need to create an account before they can post any advertisement.
 In the Sign Up page, they need to provide the user name, email address and contact number to create the account.
+The user name has to be unique as the user will log in via username.
+The user will be prompt to sign up with a different user name if there is an existing user name.

-In the Login page, account holder need to enter their user name to log into their account.
-When account holder click the Login Button, contact information linking to the user name will be displayed.
+In the Login page, account holder needs to enter their user name to log into their account.
+They will be prompt to enter a valid user name if the user name does not match with any user name in the user collection.
+After account holder login into their account, contact information such as email and contact number linking to the user name will be displayed.
 The account holder is able to edit their contact details and update by clicking on Update My Details Button.

 When the account holder clicks on Add Advertisement Button, they will be directed to New Advertisement Page.
-They are able to post advertisement of the Pet that needs a new Home.
+They are able to post new advertisement of the Pet that needs a new Home.
 They need to provide Pet Name, Category, Gender, Color, Age and Description of the animals when posting the advertisement.

 The account holder is able to view all the advertisements that they posted online when they click on the My Advertisement Button.

-In  My Advertisement Page, the account holder is able to edit and delete the advertisement.
+In  My Advertisement Page, the account holder is able to edit and delete their advertisement.

 ### Features to implement in the future
 I wish to add additional feature for the Shelter Home and Pet Owner to upload picture of the Pet so that it can attract more users to view the advertisement.

 ## Project Surface
-The theme that I wished to present is simple and user-friendly website.
+The theme that I wished to present is cool and user-friendly website.

 ### Colours
 * White, Grey and Black are main colors chosen for the website.
 * White - The White background give the website a clean and pure look.
 * Black - The Black cute animal cartoon in the background match the theme of the Pet adoption.
 It lightens the mood of the website in this serious topic.
+The black color also brings out the cool theme.
-* Grey - The Grey color in the navigation bar and button balance and neutralize the contrast between the White and Black color.
+* Grey - The Grey color in the background balance and neutralize the contrast between the White and Black color.

 ### Logo
 The logo of the website is a Dog Paw enclosed in a Red Heart shape.